Kigali International Airport: Facilities

 There are three terminals at Kigali.
 The main two-story terminal was built to replace the single-story building, now housing the VIP terminal.
 The main terminal can handle 6 small-to-midsized aircraft, but also up to a Boeing 747 jet.
 The south side of the runway has two helicopter pads with access to the main runway, used by military helicopters.
 A cargo terminal is also located at the airport.
 The latest upgrades to tarmac and support systems were made in 2002.
 There is free Wi-Fi in the airport waiting area.
 In 2014, Kigali Airport ranked as the seventh-best regional airport in Africa, because of its capacity to respond to disaster, through its fire department (Category Nine), the second-best according to International Aviation Organisation standards.

 Rwandair has its head office on the top floor of the airport main building.
 The airline previously had its head office in Centenary House in Kigali.
 The airline began moving its operations from Centenary House to the airport on Friday 14 May 2010.
 The airline was scheduled to be moved in by Monday 17 May 2010.

-In addition, Akagera Aviation and the Rwanda Civil Aviation Authority have their offices at the airport.
+In addition, Akagera Aviation, Akagera Aviation School, and the Rwanda Civil Aviation Authority have their offices or are headquartered at the airport.